Predetermined Overhead Rate Definition

 - Fixed Predetermined Overhead: These are a fixed cost incurred for a particular period having a certain level of output produced with a given input.

-- Variable predetermined overhead: It is totally dependent upon the activity it is very tough to identify but by studying the past trends the experts try to predict the variable predetermined overhead.
+- Variable predetermined overhead: It is dependent upon the activity, it is very tough to identify, but by studying the past trends, the experts try to predict the variable predetermined overhead.

-- Single predetermined overhead rate: This is calculated by using single apportionment bases.
-This is more useful in the case of small companies where there is less transaction involved.
+- Single predetermined overhead: This is calculated by using single apportionment bases.
+It is more useful in the case of small companies where there is less transaction involved.
 These types of rates are generally determined by following the past trends of the company.

-- Multiple predetermined overhead rates: This type of predetermined rates is used for large scale businesses were the recovery rate depends upon multiple allocation bases.
-There are huge transactions involved in a single unit, therefore, it becomes somewhat difficult to find the rate although it has been found that the multiple predetermined overhead rates are more accurate and prominent.
+- Multiple predetermined overheads: This type of predetermined rate is used for large scale businesses were the recovery rate depends upon multiple allocation bases.
+There are huge transactions involved in a single unit.
+Therefore, it becomes somewhat difficult to find the rate, although it has been found that the multiple predetermined overhead rates are more accurate and prominent.

 The Overhead costs can be Material, labor, manufacturing, selling, and distribution.

-We can calculate predetermined overhead for material using units to be allocated, for labor we can use labor hours worked and for calculating overhead for store department we can use the quantity of material to be used.
+We can calculate predetermined overhead for material using units to be allocated.
+For labor, we can use labor hours worked, and for calculating overhead for the store department, we can use the quantity of material to be used.

 Therefore, by using the above formula we get,

 - Predetermined Overhead Rate formula = 50000/10000 hours

 These are found out using assumptions and are not accurate.
 The differences which arise between the actual overhead and the estimated predetermined overhead are set and adjusted at every year-end.
 The adjusted overhead is known as over or under-recovery of overhead.